zalando-incubator/kubernetes-on-aws/docs/user-guide/resource-limits.rst

 ---------------

 Limits define the upper bound of resources a container can use.
-Limits must always be greater equal than requests.
+Limits must always be greater or equal to requests.
 The behaviour differs between cpu and memory.

 **Memory limits**